HectorCorbellini/Portfolio-windsurf-march6/README.md

 1. Fork the repository
 2. Create a feature branch
 3. Make your changes
+4. Commit your changes
+5. Push to the branch
-4. Submit a pull request
+6. Create a pull request for your changes:
+   - Visit the following link to create a pull request: [Create a Pull Request](https://github.com/HectorCorbellini/Portfolio-windsurf-march6/pull/new/ecosystem-simulation-clean-code)

 ## License
 This project is licensed under the MIT License - see the LICENSE file for details.